Definition:

 - Account Balance Population is $14,000

-Note: The auditor determines materiality depending on benchmarks such as revenue, net profit, or cash flows.
-Therefore, Materiality is a percentage of that benchmark that is most appealing to the entity as per Auditor’s Professional Knowledge.
+Note: The auditor determines materiality based on benchmarks such as revenue, net profit, or cash flows.
+Therefore, Materiality is the percentage of that benchmark that is most appealing to the entity, as per the Auditor’s Professional Knowledge.

 Calculations: